1031 Exchange Guide

 The information contained in this article is for general educational purposes only and does not constitute legal, tax, investment, or financial advice.
 This content is not a recommendation or offer to buy or sell securities.
 The content is provided as general information and should not be relied upon as a substitute for professional consultation with qualified legal, tax, or financial advisors.

-Tax laws, regulations, and IRS guidance regarding 1031 exchanges are complex and subject to change.
+Tax laws, regulations, and IRS guidance regarding 1031 exchanges, opportunity zone investments, and related real estate strategies are complex and subject to change.
 Information herein may include forward-looking statements, hypothetical information, calculations, or financial estimates that are inherently uncertain.
 Past performance is never indicative of future performance.
 The information presented may not reflect the most current legal developments, regulatory changes, or interpretations.
 Individual circumstances vary significantly, and strategies that may be appropriate for one investor may not be suitable for another.

-All real estate investments, including 1031 exchanges, are speculative and involve substantial risk.
+All real estate investments, including 1031 exchanges and opportunity zone investments, are speculative and involve substantial risk.
 There can be no assurance that any investor will not suffer significant losses, and a loss of part or all of the principal value may occur.
 Before making any investment decisions or implementing any 1031 exchange strategies, readers should consult with their own qualified legal, tax, and financial professionals who can provide advice tailored to their specific circumstances.
 Prospective investors should not proceed unless they can readily bear the consequences of potential losses.

 While the author is a partner at Anchor1031, the views expressed are educational in nature and do not guarantee any particular outcome or create any obligations on behalf of the firm or author.
 Neither Anchor1031 nor the author assumes any liability for actions taken based on the information provided herein.